ORRTIZ/oagreement/README.md

 <img src="http://www.orrtiz.com/image/company_logo?img_id=657&t=1472964828240" alt="orrtiz.com" />

 # ocontract
-Contract management component for Apache OFBiz™ and ORRTIZ™.
+Contract management component for Apache OFBiz™ and ORRTIZ™ BMS.

 ## More information
 This is part of the disentanglement effort of the ORRTIZ team to get to components as concise possible.
 This is an optional component.